Machine Learning Responsive

 There is a wide spectrum of data validation libraries for Python to combine data types into structures, validate them, and provide tools for serialisation of app-level objects to primitive Python types.

-Flama natively supports both Typesystem and Marshmallow, data type validation libraries which make possible the standardisation of the API via generation of OpenAPI schemas, and allow the user to define API schemas effortlessly.
+Flama natively supports Pydantic, Typesystem, and Marshmallow, now split into optional packages so you install only what you need.
+These data-type validation libraries make possible the standardisation of the API via generation of OpenAPI schemas, and allow the user to define API schemas effortlessly.

 Models Lifecycle